raystack/dagger/docs/advance/pre_processor.md

 Currently, there is only one type of pre-processor.
 * [Transformers](docs/../../guides/use_transformer.md)

+## Data flow in preprocessors

 <p align="center">
   <img src="../assets/pre-processor.png" />
 </p>

+In the above diagram:
+* Data is getting ingested from two different streams.
+* The `InvalidRecordFilterTransformer` is applied on both the streams in order to filter out invalid records.
+* Then the filtered records are passed to further operators.
+* Data is finally pushed to sink.
 ## Configuration

-Following variables need to be configured as part of PRE_PROCESSOR_CONFIG json
+Following variables need to be configured as part of [PRE_PROCESSOR_CONFIG](update link) json

 ### `table_transformers`